The SegTraQ (SegTraQ) class#

 ARI (subset stability)

 Only parameters shared by all four computations are exposed explicitly.
-All other parameters are provided via method-specific
+All other parameters are provided via method-specific *_kwargs dictionaries.

 key_prefix (str, default="leiden_subset") – Prefix for Leiden clustering labels written to .obs by the underlying methods (where applicable).